TranscodeVoiceTraining/VoxMod/README.md

 # VoiceTraining
-Initial Repo for our voice training web app
+Initial Repo for our voice training web app.